-Registration of U.S. facilities can take more than a year.
+Registration of U.S. facilities can take approximately six months.

-VI.II.
-MAPA's Inspection Requirements for Plant Products
+MAPA's Inspection Requirements for Plant Products:

 All unprocessed U.S. products of plant origin (bulk grains, fresh fruits and vegetables, nuts, and seeds) can only be exported to Brazil if accompanied by an Animal and Plant Health Inspection Service/Plant Protection and Quarantine (APHIS/PPQ) phytosanitary certificate.
 Frozen fruits and vegetables do not need a phytosanitary certificate.
 U.S. exporters should always check the nearest PPQ office or the APHIS home page to view the latest import requirements and to see if there is a need to conduct a Pest Risk Assessment (PRA) of the product before exporting to Brazil.